lydavid/MusicSearch/docs/upcoming/collections.md

       - out of scope
   - [x] Insert all collections into DB (this is just the info about each collection, not its content)
 - [ ] On clicking a MB collection, query for its content from MB
-  - Should we query for their content as the user scrolls?
-    - We currently show a count in collections list, which is based on sum of its linked entities but because we don't insert all its entities on initial pull, we don't have that info
-      - We could get it from `area-count` etc -> would mean we need to store/update its count in `collection`
   - [ ] Insert into DB
 - What happens when the user logs out?
   - [x] Local collections should remain